What is Managed Services

 These support models do not eliminate the need for on-site visits.
 But on-site visits are much less frequent, and typically scheduled in advance, which result in significant cost savings for both your organization and the MSP.
 Typical services provided during on-site visits include major software release installations, hardware break/fix, and network management which cannot be performed remotely.

 Are there any reports that are a part of Managed Services?

-Regular reporting is a key component of Managed Services relationships.
+Regular reporting is a key component of this type of relationships.
 Monitor a computer network 7×24, MSP’s are able to better identify trends which will require proactive action before a problem occurs.
 For example, capacity issues relating to process, storage, or disk utilization can be identified.
 Action to address these issues can be planned rather than reacted upon in an emergency.
-Managed Services Reports are typically generated monthly and complemented by periodic executive business reviews.
+Reports are typically generated monthly and complemented by periodic executive business reviews.

 Absolutely not.
 It will continue to evolve.